 4. Eliminate Assumptions

-immediately correct that assumption.
+If you find someone assuming you made a promise, immediately correct that assumption.
 Refer them back to your written promises.

 Be ruthless in destroying unfounded assumptions.

 Stuff happens; life is tough, there are no guarantees.
 Do everything in your power to meet your promises, but when that becomes impossible admit it early.